S&T Education Resources

 All new explanations must undergo a process of critical scrutiny and peer review before gaining wider acceptance.

-concerns and interests of society and the availability of
+interests of society and the availability of funding.

 That scientists’ views and ideas may be influenced by their own interests and commitments.